jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/CRF_renditions.md

 parmcdash   | Display CDASH annotation from Alias | 1                          | If present, 0 or 1

 ## Creating PDF documents <a name="Creating_PDF_documents"/>
-In all browsers, print the CRF renditions as PDF documents on your disk as either [acrf](/examples/acrf.pdf) or [bcrf](/examples/bcrf.pdf) submission documents, respectively.
+In all browsers, print the CRF renditions as PDF documents on your disk as either SDTM annotated CRF specification,  complete CRF book, [acrf](/examples/acrf.pdf) or [bcrf](/examples/bcrf.pdf) submission documents, respectively.
 Please note:
 * The on-screen button is not included in PDF documents created by printing to a PDF file
 * The TOC will work correctly as links within the PDF documents
 * Form names in the visit matrix works (when present) as links as well, in addition to the TOC